 An antibody test, also known as a serology test, is done with a blood sample that may identify past infection of the virus that causes COVID-19.
 An antibody test looks for evidence of the body's immune response to the virus.
-While antibody tests blood after an infection, with COVID-19, it's still not fully known what the presence of its antibodies means.
+While antibody tests blood after infection, with COVID-19, it's still not fully known what the presence of its antibodies means.

-Contact tracing is used to help prevent the spread of infectious disease.
+Contact tracing is used to help prevent the spread of infectious diseases.
 Generally, contract tracing identifies people who have an infectious disease (cases) and their close contacts (other people who may have been exposed) in an attempt to interrupt disease transmission.
 For COVID-19, this includes asking both the cases and the contacts to voluntarily quarantine themselves.